flutter/website/src/docs/resources/bug-reports.md

 Follow these steps only if your issue is related to the `flutter` tool.

 * All Flutter commands accept the `--verbose` flag.
-If attached to the issue, the output from this command may aid in diagnosing the issue.
+If attached to the issue, the output from this command might aid in diagnosing the issue.
 * Attach the results of the command to the GitHub issue.
 ![flutter verbose](/images/verbose_flag.png)

 ## Provide the Most Recent Logs

-* Logs for the currently connected device may be accessed via `flutter logs`
+* Logs for the currently connected device are accessed via `flutter logs`.
 * If the crash is reproducible, clear the logs (⌘ + k on Mac), reproduce the crash and copy the newly generated logs into a file attached to the bug report.
 * If you are getting exceptions thrown by the framework, include all the output between and including the dashed lines of the first such exception.
 ![flutter logs](/images/logs.png)

 ## Provide the Crash Report